nateraw/stable-diffusion-videos/README.md

 2. Generate videos using the "Videos" tab
     - Using the images you found from the step above, provide the prompts/seeds you recorded
     - Set the `num_walk_steps` - for testing you can use a small number like 3 or 5, but to get great results you'll want to use something larger (60-200 steps).
-    - You can (and should) use the `name` input to separate out where the images/videos are saved.
-(Note that currently ffmpeg will not overwrite if you already made a video with the same name.
-You'll have to use ffmpeg to create the video yourself if the app fails to do so.)
+    - You can set the `output_dir` to the directory you wish to save to

 ### Python Package